 Once students have a good understanding of the meaning of the variables and the meaning of the constraints, they are ready to begin finding the constraints from the context of the question.
+It is important that students experience situations where they are determining a minimum as well as where they are determining a maximum.

-Students will explore the feasible region by examining the coordinates of the points and discover that optimal values of the objective function are found at the vertices of the feasible region, though the vertex of a feasible region is not necessarily an optimal solution.
+Students will explore the feasible region by examining the coordinates of the intersection points and discover that optimal values of the objective function are found at the vertices of the feasible region, though the vertex of a feasible region is not necessarily an optimal solution.
 Although students should be aware of these situations, the level of sophistication that is required to locate the optimal point in these situations is beyond this grade level and is not an expectation in the course.

 Technology can be used effectively to graph inequalities.
-While some software programs allow inequations in any form, students may need to rearrange an equation to obtain its slope intercept form in order to use technology such as the inequality application on the TI-84 calculator.
+While some software programs, such as DESMOS, allow in-equations in any form, students may need to rearrange an equation to obtain its slope intercept form in order to use technology such as the inequality application on the TI-84 calculator.